mahsa-lotfi92/trip-extraction/README.md

 5- To run the project, in the root of projects, call:

-    python extract_trips.py file_name
+    python extract_trips.py sample_waypoints.json

-where file_name is the name of the file which contains waypoints.
+where sample_waypoints.json is the name of the file which contains waypoints.
 The file should be placed at the root of project.